cueaz/vite-plugin-inline-css-modules/README.md

 and things like Tailwind or UnoCSS with ease.

 In addition, a lot of solutions also have an implicit bundling cost.
 This differs in that it is completely based on CSS modules.
-No addition javascript is added when using this plugin.

 ### Caveats